History of the Tasmanian AFL bid: 2011–2017: Off the agenda and bare draft crop

 In April 2014, AFL deputy chief executive Gillon McLachlan said he supported a single team representing Tasmania.
 He stated Tasmania would be the next team to join the AFL, but that this would not happen for at least a decade.

 In 2016, the Garlick report confirmed that a stand-alone Tasmanian team would have to wait until at least after the active broadcast deal expired at the end of the 2022 season to enter the AFL.

-For the 2016 AFL National Draft no Tasmanian players were drafted.
-In April 2017, the Tasmanian Government indicated its interest in relocating the Gold Coast Suns to Tasmania, in the event the new club which was still struggling were to collapse.
+For the 2016 AFL National Draft, no Tasmanian players were drafted.
+In April 2017, the Tasmanian Government indicated its interest in relocating the Gold Coast Suns to Tasmania in the event that the club, which was still struggling, were to collapse.

 In September 2017, the AFL awarded a licence for an AFL Women's team from the 2019 AFLW season for a joint project of the North Melbourne Football Club and the Government of Tasmania.
 The team is officially known as the North Melbourne Tasmanian Kangaroos.